 He was coordinator of the Accessibility Recommendation Manual for the Office of the Presidency (2001), author of Accessibility: People with Disabilities and Architectural Design (2011), editor/author of IBERO and People with Disabilities (2013) and editor/author of IBERO and Sustainability (2013).

-José Gutiérrez was a member of the LafargeHolcim Awards jury for Latin America in 2005, is an Ambassador supporting the LafargeHolcim Awards for Sustainable Construction, and will be a guest lecturer at the LafargeHolcim Awards Lab in Mexico City in September, 2018.
+José Luis Gutiérrez was a member of the LafargeHolcim Awards jury for Latin America in 2005, and was a guest lecturer at the LafargeHolcim Next Generation Awards Lab in Mexico City in 2018.